basharif/GUV-symmetry-breaking-analysis/README.md

 Code 3 applies correlation analysis and principal component analysis to study symmetry breaking.
 It also contains code for analysis of radial actin polymerization rate for locally stimulated GUVs.

+Code for generating simulations of ActA and Actin in supplemental figure 15 is found in: simActA_Actin_NOmarkernormalization.m

 Additional details regarding the approaches used can be found in the Supplementary Information section of the paper.

 Please read the citation details below if you would like to use a part of this repository in your research.